magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 6. [Post-deployment: configure routing](#cloud-deploy-over-phases-route)

 ### Phase 1: Configuration validation and code retrieval {#cloud-deploy-over-phases-conf}
 The remote server gets your code using Git.
-When you initially set up a project from a template, we retrieve the code from the [the Magento ECE template](https://github.com/magento/magento-cloud){:target="_blank"}.
+When you initially set up a project from a template, we retrieve the code from the [the Magento Commerce template](https://github.com/magento/magento-cloud){:target="_blank"}.

 The built-in Git server checks what you are pushing: if you have a syntax error in a configuration file, our Git server refuses the push.
 For details, see [Protective Block]({{page.baseurl}}cloud/live/live-prot.html).